-An expert in the fields of business development, nonprofit management, genomics, and social advocacy, Ms. Montero has spoken on behalf of institutions and communities at the U.N., the National Institutes of Health, and before national and international government officials.
-She has also volunteered her expertise as a speaker coach for TEDx participants, and has served on several boards such as the Harvard Alumni Association, The Lions Club of Santo Domingo, and committees in different cities.
+She is best known by her students as “Ms. Montero”, which she considers to be “the most important ‘title’ she holds.”
+Besides teaching, Ms. Montero has expertise in the fields of business development, nonprofit management, genomics, and social advocacy.
+She has spoken on behalf of institutions and communities at the U.N., the National Institutes of Health, and before national and international government officials.
+She has also volunteered her skills as a speaker coach for TEDx participants, and has served on several boards such as the Harvard Alumni Association of the North Shore, The Lions Club of Santo Domingo, and the YMCA, in addition to committees in different cities.